How Grace Destroyed My Addiction

 The great obsession of men and women who struggle with the tendency of alcoholism is this: We want to control and enjoy our drinking, like the normal-drinking people.
 But when we control our drinking, we can’t enjoy it; and when we enjoy it, we can’t control it.
 So the cycle continues until the day we realize we can never have a single drop.

 Grace, however, obliterates that stupid crap.
-It teaches us who we truly are as God’s children: sober, confident, enthusiastic saints who enjoy life to the fullest–slaves to nothing except for God’s righteousness.
+It teaches us who we truly are as God’s children: sober, confident, enthusiastic saints who enjoy life to the fullest.
+Slaves to nothing except for God’s righteousness.
 You can easily point out someone who has not gotten sober by way of grace–they think they’re better than those who are still fighting to break free.
 Giving victory lessons is their favorite thing to do, but it’s only a matter of time before they fall again.
 I should know because that was me for a year and a half, when I got sober by my own effort, 14 years go.
+Relapse was the result.

 I’ve been a Christian since single digit age, what I didn’t realize was even in the midst of my battle with alcohol, God never left me.
 The grace-confused people who binged on legalanity had me convinced I wasn’t saved because of my heavy drinking.
 However, God taught me that I struggled with drinking because I was saved.
 The conflict was the proof!